ArlexMR/HySOM/README.md

 # HySOM

 **Fast, lightweight Python library for training Self-Organizing Maps on 2D time series, tailored for analyzing concentration-discharge hysteresis loops.**
+**NOTE**: Currently, Python 3.14 is not yet supported due to missing precompiled dependencies.
+Please use Python 3.8–3.13.
+Support for Python 3.14 will be added shortly.

 ## Overview